Skip to content

 6. Process member replacements — swap faulty or missing members with new partitions

-8. Update device stats — refresh MeshStorNodeDevice CRs with current free space
+9. Update device stats — refresh MeshStorNodeDevice CRs with current free space, volume counts, and the heartbeat used by other nodes' health checks

 Custom Resources

 MeshStor uses two cluster-scoped CRDs to track state.
-Both are managed entirely by the driver — operators do not create them manually.
+Both are managed entirely by the driver — operators should avoid editing or deleting them.

 MeshStorVolume (msvol)